fluxitek/builder-site/pages/index.md

 ---
-title: "Measurement apps, in a snap - with state-of-the-art UX"
+title: "The Most Boring Testing Apps, Ever!"
 ---

 Introduction
 ------------

+Generate measurement apps, in a snap.
+Like this:

+The UI is boring - in a good way.
+Immediately familiar to all users.
+So true.

+You focus on making your measurement work.
+Plug it into Builder, and your customers get state-of-the-art UX for free.
+No need to learn a complex UI, unlike competitors

 **Create your desktop application for any measurement**.
 Builder is a framework for building measurement apps.
 It provides